BetaHydri/RC4_AD_Check/README.md

 - Secure object identification and reasoning
 - Cross-verification details and decision logic

-## What to Expect from Version 5.1
+## What to Expect from Version 6.0

+### For Users with Kerberos-Related GPOs
+If your GPOs have names like "KerberosEncTypes", "Kerberos Encryption", or similar Kerberos-related names:

+✅ **Now**: "LIKELY SECURE" assessment recognizing the GPO's intended purpose
+✅ **Now**: Specific guidance about `gpupdate /force` for newly applied GPOs
+✅ **Now**: Clear explanation when computers haven't refreshed policy yet
+❌ **Before**: Confusing "NEEDS IMPROVEMENT" messages for properly named Kerberos GPOs

 ### For Users with Working GPOs
-If your GPOs are correctly configured but the script previously showed confusing "NEEDS IMPROVEMENT" messages:
+If your GPOs are correctly configured and computers show proper encryption:

 ✅ **Now**: Clear "ASSESSMENT: OPTIMAL (Verified via computer objects)" message
 ✅ **Now**: Verification shows computer encryption values proving GPO effectiveness